Faelensee: View of the clear lake surrounded by mountains and green meadows in summer.

 Bernina Express MorteratschBernina Express bei Morteratsch (Foto: Swiss Travel System)

-Day 3: Free day in the Ticino
+Day 3: Free Day in Ticino

 Day 4: Lugano - Lucerne

-On the first leg of this journey, a panoramic train will take you through the old Gotthard tunnel to Flüelen.
-Before Gotthard-Basistunnel opened in 2016, this was the only way to reach Ticino by rail.
-Nowadays, since the opening of the world’s longest tunnel, the old one is only used for tourist purposes.
+On the first leg of this journey, a panoramic train takes you through the historic Gotthard Tunnel to Flüelen.
+Before the Gotthard Base Tunnel opened in 2016, this was the only way to reach Ticino by train.
+Now, since the world’s longest tunnel has opened, the old tunnel is only used for tourist purposes.

 Panorama Gotthard ZugTraumhaftes Panorama beim Gotthard (Foto: Swiss Travel System)